Disadvantages of trade credit for you as a supplier

 Hard to obtain for startups – Trade credit seems perfect for startups.
 Access to stock without upfront payment could help get your business up-and-running.
 However, trade credit is significantly harder for new businesses to obtain or it may be offered on restrictive repayment terms.
 Until your business has established itself and built up a consistent trading history, some suppliers will be reluctant to offer your business trade credit.
 And the bigger the risk the poorer the terms, making it more expensive for startups.

-Penalties and interest – While trade credit is effectively ‘free money’ and can be repaid without interest, missing repayment deadlines can turn ‘free money’ into ‘expensive debt’.
+Penalties and Interests – While trade credit is effectively ‘free money’ and can be repaid without interest, missing repayment deadlines can turn ‘free money’ into ‘expensive debt’.
 Most trade credit terms and conditions include penalties for late payments and interest payable on outstanding credit.
 This can quickly spiral into significant costs if your business doesn’t work to clear trade credit debts.

 Legal action – Fall behind on trade credit payments and your business could face legal action, including goods and assets being seized to pay outstanding bills.